 So I did.
 Simple as pie and no more expensive than flying to and from Phoenix.
 And now we’ll get to visit with the boy’s great grandparents who live in California, see the lovely little house in Pasadena where we spent a very happy three months (it’s where Tommy turned two), and introduce Teddy to the LaBrea Tar Pits, the Pie n’ Burger, and the Pacific Ocean.

 I’m also hoping that we will get to see some of the gray whales that every winter and spring make the long journey down the coast from Alaska to Mexico and back again.
 We’ll be there at the point when the mothers who have had calves should be swimming from Baja to the Bering Sea.
+Some friends of ours recently tried whale watching california so have given us lots of useful tips and tricks in advance of our trip.
+I hope we are lucky enough to spot the whales too.
 Teddy’s passion for marine animals has only increased since our trip to Atlantis, and today I’m dreaming of taking a boat ride under that impossibly blue California sky, looking as hard as we can for blows and then hoping to see the magnificent tails curving out of the water.
 I think we’ll probably do this as part of a visit to the Aquarium of the Pacific in Long Beach, which is a lovely place with an especially wonderful outdoor interactive exhibit where visitors can touch and feed some of the animals.
 We’ll also be stopping by the Point Vincente Interpretive Center in Rancho Palos Verdes, which has an exhibit and information about the whales and is on a peninsula that affords great views of them as they pass by.
+I have to admit that I do love it out there, I even love seeing the houses there.
+So many gorgeous houses are up for sale in Palos Verdes Estates, one can only daydream about living there and watching the whales during their migration season.

 What are you dreaming of this Monday?
 Please feel free to share a link below, making sure you link directly to your post, not your site’s homepage and that you link back to this post.
 Questions?
 See About Monday Dreaming.